srobotta/moodle-report_ldapaccounts/README.md

 Therefore, there is a need to detect such users and disable or delete them from Moodle once they do not yet exist in the LDAP anymore.
-The CLI script should automate the process e.g. at each start of a new semeter or term.
+The CLI script should automate the process e.g. at each start of a new term.

 ## Installation